NicholasJohn16/generate/README.md

 ```

 ## Usage
 The Genereate Command is integrated into Anahita's CLI.
-To us it, you just need to pass in the repo and entity name that you wish to generate sample data for.
+To use it, you just need to pass in the repo and entity name that you wish to generate sample data for.
 Optionally, you can pass in the number of entities to generate using the count argument.
 This is 10 by default.

 ```
 anahita generate:sample repo.entity [--count|-c="..."] [relationships1] ... [relationshipsN]